huylhd/manga-translator/README.md

-# translate-image-text
+# manga-translator

-Translate text in images using Vision API, Translation API Rendered using React and canvas
+Manga translator app using Vision API, Translation API Rendered using React and canvas

 ## Installation